capactio/capact/docs/proposal/20210112-db-populator.md

 ## Motivation

-OCF manifests are stored in yaml format defined in OCF spec.
+OCF manifests are stored in YAML format defined in OCF spec.
 We need a fast way to populate the manifests into the Neo4j db.

 ### Goal